lorrainea/SSA/README.md

 <sequence_file> is a textfile containing the input text and
 <suffix_list> is a textfile containing the starting positions of the suffixes to be sorted (separated with a new line)

 Two output files are output: <output_filename>.ssa which contains the sparse suffix array; and <output_filename>.lcp which contains the lcp values between consecutive suffixes.
+Every entry is on a new line.

 The program can be run using the following example, where the files out.ssa and out.lcp will be output: